Dachshund Behavior Issues

 This article contains Affiliate Links.

 Please review our Disclaimer for details.

+How can you Stop Dachshund Behavior problems?
 It can be frustrating to any dachshund owner when they are experiencing behavioral issues with their dog.
 Luckily, by doing some research and using some dog behavior technics, most challenges can be corrected or controlled.

 Keeping your vet in the loop of any behavior issues with your dachshund can also help combat any challenges your dog has you facing.
 You are not alone, there are many dog owners and veterinarians out there who have some experience that they can share with you and help you out.

 It is important to Understand Separation Anxiety in your Dachshund.
 You want to help your puppy be comfortable when you leave the house.
 Separation Anxiety training is needed to help your puppy learn that you will be back and he doesn’t need to worry or cause destruction in the house while you are away.

 Training Tip: If your dog has separation anxiety, most of the destruction will occur in the first 30 minutes of your departure.

 To avoid triggering a separation anxiety episode, make sure to not makeover or have direct interaction with the dog right before you leave.
 Certain noise triggers like getting your keys out and saying “Good-bye” can set them off.
 If your dachshund gets whiny when you are ready to leave.
 Just like leaving a child at daycare or school, don’t make it an emotional mess at drop off.
 Be strong and don’t give in.